 The riverfront neighborhood, home to the Hofbräuhaus and SouthSide Works Cinema, has seen an influx of new apartment projects in the last five years that’s showing no signs of slowing down.

-Indiana-based builder TWG Development purchased the land for Connection @ South Side from the Urban Redevelopment Authority in May last year, with the stipulation that 10 percent of the 280 apartments must be affordable to residents making 50 percent of the region’s median income.
+Indiana-based builder TWG Development began negotiations to purchase the land for Connection @ South Side from the Urban Redevelopment Authority in May 2018, with the stipulation that 10 percent of the 280 apartments must be affordable to residents making 50 percent of the region’s median income.

 The 28 affordable units start at $665 a month for a studio apartment, with a two-bedroom apartment costing $855.
 The other 252 market-rate units will start at $1325 for a studio and $2100 for a two-bedroom space.